How to Install Vagrant on CentOS 7

 You can stop the virtual machine with the following command:

-This command stops the running machine if it is running and destroys all resources that were created during the creation of the machine:
+The following command stops the machine if it is running and destroys all resources that were created during the creation of the machine:

 You have learned how to install and use Vagrant on your CentOS 7 machine.
 We have also shown you how to create a basic development environment.